Skip to content

 Installation may take several minutes and will download several GBs of CUDA dependencies depending on your internet connection.

+This tells q where to find the installed CUDA and cuVS libraries without affecting any other tools in your shell.
 The installation script manages its own CUDA environment independently of your host system.
 The CUDA version displayed by nvidia-smi reflects your host system's driver and is not affected by this installation.

 Tip